for mat and yoga studios

 Schedule the studio, not just the class

-Capacity-aware booking for mat-only studios.
+Booking that tracks how many spots are left for mat-only studios.
 Intake forms tuned for yoga teachers.
-Teacher-training cohorts as a first-class scheduling primitive.
+Run a teacher-training cohort as its own course, with its own rules.
 Pick-a-spot toggled off by default for mat flows, on when you want it.

 A diverse group of students holding warrior pose on colourful mats.